fasrc/helmod/doc/HOWTO.md

-## Build the software and inspect its output
+## Do a trial build and inspect its output

 The result of the above will be enough of a spec file to basically build the software.
 However, you have to build it and examine its output in order to know what to put in the module file that the rpm is also responsible for constructing.